-With these kinds of skills worked into the day-to-day activities, document use is a very important essential skill for heavy equipment mechanics to possess.
+With these kinds of skills worked into the day-to-day activities, reading is a very important essential skill for heavy equipment mechanics to possess.

 As technology changes, a successful heavy equipment mechanic is required to review new research and information to be up-to-date on advancements and new trends in the industry.
-The ability to conduct research and review documents is an important essential skill to have mastered.
+The ability to conduct research and review documents is an important Skill for Success to have mastered.